nicholaswilven/DaftarDSCITB_Anthony/README.md

 It requires no setup and accesible from all kind of browsers.
 Also it's integrated with google drive, the platform we're familiar with :).
 Recently, Google colab added support for Tensor Processing Unit (TPU), which means a lot for aspiring AI/ML user like me.
-And the favourite thing about this product is??????
+And the most amazing thing about this product is??????
 IT'S FREEE!!!
-Everyone can use it :) (You still need a laptop and internet connection though)
+Everyone can use it :) (You still need a laptop and internet connection though).
+But we still need to be careful if we're uploading sensitive data or information to google colab :).